-During the three months ended June 30, 2002, we used \$2 million of the net proceeds from the offering for operating activities, purchases of fixed assets and investments, through long-term loans to related parties, in certain businesses in China where foreign ownership is either prohibited or restricted.
+During the three months ended September 30, 2002, we did not use any proceeds from the offering for operating or investing activities.
 The remaining net proceeds from the offering have been invested in cash, cash equivalents, and marketable debt securities.
-The use of the proceeds from the offering does not represent a material change in the use of proceeds described in the prospectus contained in the Registration Statement on Form S-1 described above.
+The use of the proceeds from the offering has not represented a material change in the use of proceeds described in the prospectus contained in the Registration Statement on Form S-1 described above.